William H. Crogman: Career

-He was a gifted orator and gave numerous important speeches, including a speech before the American Missionary Association at Chicago and the Freedmen's Aid Society of the Methodist Episcopal church at Ocean Grove, New Jersey in the early 1880s.
-In 1883, he gave two speeches from Henry Ward Beecher's pulpit at Plymouth Church in Brooklyn, New York which were printed in pamphlet form.
+He was a gifted orator and gave numerous important speeches, including a speech before the American Missionary Association at Chicago and the Freedmen's Aid Society of the Methodist Episcopal church at Ocean Grove, New Jersey, in the early 1880s.
+In 1883, he gave two speeches from Henry Ward Beecher's pulpit at Plymouth Church in Brooklyn, New York, which were printed in pamphlet form.

-In the mid 1880s, he was a delegate to the National Association of Teachers convention in Madison, Wisconsin and as a layman represented the Savannah Conference in the General Conference of the Methodist Episcopal church.
+In the mid 1880s, he was a delegate to the National Association of Teachers convention in Madison, Wisconsin, and as a layman represented the Savannah Conference in the General Conference of the Methodist Episcopal church.
 In 1884, he was elected secretary of the conference.
 He was also appointed a delegate to the Ecumenical Council of Methodism in London.
 In 1892, the General Conference selected him to be a member of a University Senate chosen by the bishops to determine the minimum requirements for the baccalaureate degree from associated schools.

 He was highly respected and beloved at Clark University, and worked for equality in education and civil rights.
 Rather than ride segregated streetcars, he walked the several miles between his home and the campus.
 He was secretary of the Board of Trustees at Clark for many years.
 From 1903 to 1910, he was president at the school.

 In 1895, he was a driving force behind the Negro exhibit at the Cotton Exposition in Atlanta and was Chief Exposition Commissioner for African Americans from Georgia.
-He was also a trustee at the Gammon Theological Seminary He was a participant in the March 5, 1897 meeting to celebrate the memory of Frederick Douglass which founded the American Negro Academy led by Alexander Crummell.
+He was also a trustee at the Gammon Theological Seminary He was a participant in the March 5, 1897, meeting to celebrate the memory of Frederick Douglass which founded the American Negro Academy led by Alexander Crummell.

 Later life, death, and legacy

 Crogman retired in 1921 and was awarded a lifetime pension by the Carnegie Foundation.

-He was married to a woman named Lavina Mott.
+He was married in 1878 to a woman named Lavina Mott (or Mavinid Mott).
+Together they had 8 children.
 When he retired, he moved to Philadelphia and lived with his daughter, Lottie Crogman Wright.
 Wright was the wife of Richard Wright, president of Wilberforce University in Ohio.
 He had two other daughters, Edith and Ada.
-Crogman died in Kansas City, Missouri on October 16, 1931, followed in a few days by his wife.
+Crogman died in Kansas City, Missouri, on October 16, 1931, followed in a few days by his wife.
 He was buried in Atlanta.

 Clark also erected the gothic Crogman Chapel in his honor.
 The William H. Krogman Cottage is named after him.